sdsawtelle/sdsawtelle.github.io/blog/README.md

 - execute `snips.add_blog_post(ipynb_post_filename_without_extension)`
 - edit the new .nbdata file appropriately
 - execute `snips.update_blog()`.
 NOTE: as of 7/19/19 pelican needs to be called from within the conda venv "blog_pelican" in order to work correctly.
 I think I have corrected snips.update_blog() so that this occurs, but if not then you will encounter "CRITICAL: TypeError: not all arguments converted during string formatting".
 Refer to the README within the blog root for more info.
 - check the newly created blogpost HTML file for conversion errors (note the LaTex is sometimes slow to render or requires a refresh).
-Note the pelican server should start and the webpage should open automaticallywhen `update_blog` is called.
+Note the pelican server should start and the webpage should open automatically when `update_blog` is called.
 - open git bash and change directory to \Documents\Code_GitVC\Web\sdsawtelle.github.io
 - execute a git add, commit and push to update the blog files on the github server: git add --all git commit -m "message" git push origin master
-- use ctrl+c in the ipython terminal to kill the server.
+- use ctrl+c in the ipython terminal to kill the pelican server.

 # CUSTOMIZING THEME
 - In the index.html file located in the templates folder of the theme I have changed the code for displaying article summaries on the index to check for a new setting variable called SHOW_SUMMARIES in the publishconf.py.
 A summary is displayed below each article title only if the summary field exists in the metadata and SHOW_SUMMARIES = True.